 It's no secret that a healthy and intentional classroom environment can increase student engagement.
 But how do you create it?
 Master teacher and education consultant Patricia Vitale-Reilly has a deep understanding of what some of these engagement strategies can look like and how to integrate them into classroom practice.
-In her newest book, Engaging Every Learner, Patricia applies the research on motivation and engagement to strategies and tools that cultivate and sustain student engagement across the school year.
+In her book, Engaging Every Learner, Patricia applies the research on motivation and engagement to strategies and tools that cultivate and sustain student engagement across the school year.
 In today's post adapted from the book, Patricia offers a classroom environment checklist.

 Take a moment.
 Does your classroom meet these guidelines to increase engagement?
 How many can you answer "Yes" to?

 - Is your classroom organized in a way that allows for flow, collaboration, and active learning?

 - Are your materials stored in an easily organized and accessible way?